mmccul/datagather/README.md

     - NL: No valid password, account is still accessible by other means
     - LK: Account is completely disabled (yes, on Linux, this means expired account)
     - NP: Password is empty (null)
-  - Can output key=value, colon separated fields, or JSON.
+  - Can output key=value, colon separated fields, JSON, or XML.
     - Not all fields printed in colon separated format.
   - Requires perl >= 5.10 (I use named capture groups for sanity)